dji-tello/dji-tello/README.md

 - 👋 Hi, I’m @dji-tello and I am programming the DJI Tello Drone.
-- 👀 I’m interested in PyChart, Python, GitHub, Opencv, DJI SDK, and learning about Drones.
+- 👀 I’m interested in DroneBlocks, PyChart, Python, GitHub, Opencv, DJI SDK, and learning about Drones.
 - 🌱 I’m currently learning to use tello.py program from M.I.T. that uses the DJI's API SDK.
 - 💞️ I’m looking to collaborate on any of my interesting topics plus C++.
 - 📫 How to reach me at my email, which is gpasauls@gmail.com.